 Our Sydney Drug and Alcohol program is abstinence based.
 We support patients as they work towards the goal of living a drug and alcohol free life.
 The Drug and Alcohol day program focuses on two stages of recovery.
 Stage one addresses coming to terms with living drug/alcohol free and includes relapse prevention techniques.
 Stage two focuses on the underlying issues relevant to the development of emotional wellbeing and ongoing abstinence.

-The Northside Group Addiction Health Medical Clinic, based at our St Leonards Clinic, provides specialist assessment for individuals experiencing problems with their physical and/or mental health as a result of their alcohol and/or drug use.
+The Addiction Health Medical Clinic provides specialist assessment for individuals experiencing problems with their physical and/or mental health as a result of their alcohol and/or drug use.

 This comprehensive one-on-one assessment service delivers you an individualised management plan addressing any alcohol or other substance use issues and may include medication recommendations together with psychological and/or social interventions.